topper-123/optioneer/README.rst

     >>> mylib.options.display
     Options(
-      display.height: Height of our display
+      display.height: 200 [default: 200]
-          [default: 200] [currently: 200]
+          Height of our display
-      display.width: Width of our display
+      display.width: 200 [default: 200]
-          [default: 200] [currently: 200]
+          Width of our display
       )
 Callbacks
 ---------
 By providing a callback when registering options, changed options may trigger